-The BEST Salsa Recipe
+The Best Salsa Recipe

 Did you know that salsa is actually the Spanish word for “sauce”?
-There are hundreds of different varieties of salsa from mild to spicy, fresh to cooked, chunky to smooth, each made with a number of different ingredients.
-The salsa we’re making today is a version of salsa known as salsa cruda, or “raw sauce”, as it is made with uncooked tomatoes, onions, jalapeño chilies, and cilantro.
+There are hundreds of different varieties of salsa, from mild to spicy, fresh to cooked, chunky to smooth, each made with a number of different ingredients.
+The salsa we’re making today is a version of salsa known as salsa cruda, or “raw sauce”, as it is made with uncooked ingredients – tomatoes, onions, jalapeño chilies, and cilantro.

 You’ll often find this type of salsa at salsa bars at your favorite taqueria, in the deli aisle at your local grocery store, and always with fresh chips at your favorite Mexican restaurant.